50 BLACK MINNESOTA VOICES OFFER TRUTH AND TRIUMPH!

 On the heels of the launch of the anthology edited by Shá Cage A Moment of Silence: 50+ Black Voices in a Moment of Transformation, Cage and featured artists Shannon Gibney, JuCoby Johnson, and Danez Smith, will hold a Community Salon titled BLACK MADE THAT.

-The event will center blackness, joy, and truth-telling.
+The event centered blackness, joy, and truth-telling.
 The artists will interview each other, share snatches of work from the anthology, and love on each other.